License Changes and Requests

 Click on a section title below to learn more.

-Requests to change licensing information should include your full name, national producer number (NPN), old information, new information, statement requesting the change, and effective date if applicable.
+Only resident licensees can send residence address changes to our office via email at ociagentlicensing@wisconsin.gov if they are relocating to another state.
+All other changes must be submitted via NIPR.
+Requests should include your full name, national producer number (NPN), old information, new information, statement requesting the change, and effective date if applicable.

 Each insurance business entity licensee shall, within 30 days, notify the commissioner in writing of any change in its business mailing address, business address, contact email address, location of the business records, or a change in the name and address of the Designated Responsible Licensed Producer (DRLP), per s.
 Ins 6.58 (6), Wis.
 Adm.
 Code .

-Requests to change licensing information should include entity name, national producer number (NPN), federal employer indetification number (FEIN), statement requesting the change, and effective date if applicable.
+Only resident entity licensees relocating their physical business address to another state can send any changes directly to our office via email atociagentlicensing@wisconsin.gov.
+Request should include entity name, national producer number (NPN), federal employer identification number (FEIN), statement requesting the change, and effective date if applicable.
 Requests must be completed either by the Designated Responsible Licensed Producer (DRLP) or an officer of the business entity.

-If the business entity is changing their FEIN (Tax ID), you must complete the following:
+If the business entity is changing their FEIN (Tax ID), The following steps must be completed with our office:

 2. Reapply electronically via nipr.com or through an NIPR authorized business partner for a new intermediary business entity license under the new FEIN and name.
 The application fee is $100 along with processing fees.